-We are regularly audited by the IATA Operational Safety Audit (IOSA), the industry's most exacting
+We are regularly audited by the IATA Operational Safety Audit (IOSA), the industry's most exacting standard for operational safety.

 Through the SMS risk management process, we assess all voluntary reports from the operational areas and service suppliers.
 This analysis covers errors that may arise in all operations and the total number of potential accidents and incidents recorded.
 This year, we had no aviation-related accidents.